makrai/notes/cummis18-speech-health.md

       affect detection on AVEC-2014 data [163, 164]
     * Autoencoder and RNN based transfer learning system have been shown to aid speech-based emotion recognition [165, 166]
       * not tested yet in the speech-health domain
 * image: GANs are also explored for domain adaptation solutions, eg, [167]
   * core idea: an adversarial network to learn a mapping between two domains

-# a brief conclusion
+# A brief conclusion

 * two challenges have been won using a deep learning based approach:
   2015’s Parkinson’s condition sub-challenge [118] and 2017’s cold and flu
   * debatable given the results in [126] if the winning approach in 2015 was due to the deep learning approach or the post-processing speaker clustering method employed [118]
   * the majority of challenge participants still use very conventional feature extraction and classification paradigms
 * A major reason for this is most likely the small database,
   * compared to other speech-tasks such as speaker and speech recognition
   * multiple samples from a single speaker, and
   * can be unbalanced in terms of samples per class
 * future research topics in intelligent labelling, data augmentation, representation learning as well as multitask and transfer learning
-  * hE considerable investment is needed in collecting truly large datasets.
+  * hE considerable investment is needed in collecting truly large datasets
-  * The need for this data is twofold, firstly
+  * The need for this data is twofold
-    * to facilitate the true impact that deep learning solutions could make, and
+    * to facilitate the true impact that deep learning solutions could make,
     * to enable large scale clinical studies
       * this second aspect would enable investigations into which recognition accuracies correspond to positive impacts in real-world healthcare situations
 * ubiquitous computing devices have the potential to
   * provide truly big data for researchers in the speech-health domain [168]
   * The combination of such data with current and next generation deep learning